matanolabs/matano-website/blog/2023-02-07-identity-data-lake/index.md

 ### Up next

-In the near future, we'll be expanding our Identity & Auth integrations further by **adding support for synchronizing enrichment data (users, roles, lookup tables, etc.)** to your data lake as well.
+In the near future, we'll be expanding our Identity & Auth integrations further by **adding support for synchronizing enrichment data (users, roles, lookup tables, etc.)** into your data lake.
 We also are working on new managed integration sources, so feel free to reach out if there is a log source you'd like to see in this list!

 ### Get started now